Densaugeo/paraforge/README.md

     - Freeze mechanism would be implemented on the Rust side, by storing freeze flags in Geometry structs (or in parallel arrays for GLTF structs).
     - Geometry and PackedGeometry could be merged.
-  * Remove selection by tris?
-    - Iterating over the vtcs of a tri selection requires detecting duplicate, which may not be possible without additional memory allocations.
-    - Handling vtx/tri selection means 2 code paths in nearly every vtx manipulation function.
-    - Actually selecting tris requires significant search overhead, beyond what is required for selecting vtcs, because tri selection works by first selecting vtcs and then searching for contained tris.
-    - The biggest reason for keeping tris is for cases like removing one half of a 2-sided face.
-      * However, this can be done with vtx-based helpers.
-      * While tri-based functions could do this more efficiently, the overhead of selecting the tris first would likely remove any perofrmance benefit.
 - Basic geometries
   * Plane
   * Some spheres